roosaramendis/DRAGON-VOICEMODE/README.md

 Setting up Dragon Voice Mode is easy.
 Follow these steps:

-1. First, set your microphone as the input device in your computer's settings.
+<b>1.
+First, set your microphone as the input device in your computer's settings. </b>
     ![Step 1](https://github.com/roosaramendis/DRAGON-VOICEMODE/blob/game_overlay/preview_images/step%201.png)

-2. Next, select a virtual audio device as the output device in the software.
-We recommend using VB-Cable as your virtual device, but you can use any virtual audio device.
+<b>2.
+Next, select a virtual audio device as the output device in the software.
+We recommend using VB-Cable as your virtual device, but you can use any virtual audio device.</b>
     ![Step 2](https://github.com/roosaramendis/DRAGON-VOICEMODE/blob/game_overlay/preview_images/step%202.png)

-3. After that, set your input audio device in Windows settings to the virtual audio device output as your input device.
+<b>3.
+After that, set your input audio device in Windows settings to the virtual audio device output as your input device.
 Then you can set other software or games input device as default.

 *Please keep in mind that if you are using a virtual audio device as the input, you must use Dragon Voice Mode to use your voice.
-You can change your settings when you are not using Dragon Voice Mode.
+You can change your settings when you are not using Dragon Voice Mode.</b>

 # How to use from code